-How do I feel about Chun Yeung Street night market?
+How do I feel about Chun Yeung Street?
 Well, it’s definitely not touristy.
-Much smaller than the famous ones too, with 90 percent of products unsuitable for tourists.
+Much smaller compared to the better known Hong Kong night markets in Kowloon too, with 90 percent of products unsuitable for tourists.

 Getting to Chun Yeung Street Night Market

 Take the MTR Island Line to North Point Station and use Exit A2.
 Marble Road is to the right of this exit.
-Head to its end and Chun Yeung Street is across the road.
+Head to its end, in the direction away from the MTR exit, and Chun Yeung Street is across the road.
 (You would need to make a slight detour to cross the road because of a traffic flyover) If you wish to see Sunbeam Theatre, then use Exit B1.

 Three Atmospheric Hong Kong Night Markets